 In 2016 the EAA Young Eagles program reached two Million Young Eagles flown.
 2017 marks the 25th year of the Young Eagles program.
 Young Eagles have been registered in more than 90 different countries and have been flown by more than 42,000 volunteer pilots.
 For many, it was the start of their journey to becoming a pilot, aircraft mechanic, air traffic controller, or many other aviation related career possibilities.

-EAA Chapter 515 actively supports the Young Eagles program by regularly flying Young Eagles as part of our yearly activities.
+EAA Chapter 515 actively supports the Young Eagles program by flying Young Eagles on an individual basis and putting on Young Eagles Events as part of our yearly activities.

-For more information on Young Eagles events in Fort Collins/Loveland area please contact our chapter 515 Young Eagle Coordinator:
+For more information and to register for one of our Young Eagles events please contact our chapter 515 Young Eagle Coordinator:

 Want to see pictures from our Young Eagles events... visit our Photo Gallery.